Antonsen2/Applied-ai/README.md

 5. Use the code in the analysis folder to evaluate the performance of the models and gain insights into how to improve them.

 ## Contributing
 We welcome contributions to the research branch of the project.
-If you'd like to contribute, please follow these steps:
+We are open source, if you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Make your changes and commit them to your fork.